FengZhenhua/DAC-CSR/README.md

 ## news

 * 2017-05-07: Add results/*.fig files for the results on the AFLW and COFW datasets.
-You can open them using Matlab and add your results for comparsion.
+You can open them using Matlab and add your results for comparison.

 ## Citation

 If you are using this software, please cite the following publications:

 * Zhen-Hua Feng, Josef Kittler, William Christmas, Patrik Huber and Xiao-Jun Wu.
-Dynamic Attention-controlled Cascaded Shape Regression Exploiting Training Data Augmentation and Fuzzy-set Sample Weighting, IEEE Conference of Computer Vision and Patten Recognition (CVPR), Honolulu, Hawaii, 2017.
+Dynamic Attention-controlled Cascaded Shape Regression Exploiting Training Data Augmentation and Fuzzy-set Sample Weighting, IEEE Conference on Computer Vision and Patten Recognition (CVPR), Honolulu, Hawaii, 2017.

-* [ResearchGate] - PDF
+* You can download the paper from my [ResearchGate].

 ```sh
 @InProceedings{Feng_2016_CVPR,